bert96/bert96.github.io/index.md

 	<div class="position-container">
 		<div class="portfolio-text text-container purple-container" data-aos="fade-up">
 			<h1 class="questr gold">What do I do?</h1>
-			<p class="white">If you like to know more about me, then take a look at my portfolio gallery to get a better impression of my current skills.
-The portfolio gallery gives an idea of my current capabilities in javascript and html/css programming.
-Besides that, I am always eager to learn something new to develop myself more as a front-end software developer.</p>
+			<p class="white">If you like to know more about me, then take a look at my portfolio gallery to get a better impression of my current skills as a front-end developer.
+Besides that, I am always eager to learn something new to develop my skills even more.</p>
 			<p class="white">Here are some of my projects.</p>
 			<div class="portfolio-box">
 				{% for post in site.categories.Portfolio %}